 Chianti Colli Senesi is the wine produced in the hills surrounding the city of Siena, where vineyards have lined the slopes since antiquity.
 There are three main clusters of Chianti Colli Senesi wine production: north (Monteriggioni), southwest (Montalcino) and southeast (Montepulciano, Pienza, Chiusi).
 Chianti Colli Senesi has an appealing personality and grace which have made it popular for five centuries.
 This red wine is made with minimum 75% Sangiovese grapes, the traditional Tuscan varietal.

-Chianti wine is made primarily with Sangiovese grapes grown in delimited production areas in the provinces of Siena, Florence, Pistoia, Pisa and Prato.
+Chianti wine is made primarily with Sangiovese grapes grown in delimited production areas in the provinces of Siena, Florence, Pistoia, Pisa, Prato and Arezzo.
 The gentle, amply terraced hills and valleys of the area offer fine wine coming from vineyards which are traditional symbols of the Tuscan landscape.
 The beauty, history, sensations, and unique flavors of Tuscany, the most well-known and loved region of Italy in the world, are all reflected in this fresh and fruity wine.